Named Entity Recognition (NER) API With spaCy Alternatives

 NLP Cloud's NER API

-For more details, see our documentation about NER here.
+For more details, see our documentation about entity extraction here.
 For advanced usage, see the text generation API endpoint here.
 And easily test entity extraction on our playground.

 Testing NER locally is one thing, but using it reliably in production is another thing.
 With NLP Cloud you can just do both!